codatio/codat-docs/docs/accounting-api/guides/invoice-finance/introduction.md

 ### Summary

-🎯 With our demo app, you will go through the invoice financing process flow, from establishing a connection with a borrower's accounting platfirm to issuing a decision on selected invoices.
+🎯 With our demo app, you will go through the invoice financing process flow, from establishing a connection with a borrower's accounting platform to issuing a decision on selected invoices.
 You will see how Codat makes it easier for the borrower to raise capital against the amounts due from customers, and for the lender to make an invoice financing decision.

 ⏳ Estimated time to complete: 20-30 minutes